TalEliyahu/ai-village-bsides-tlv/README.md

 - [Tal Skverer](https://www.linkedin.com/in/reverser/) – Head of Research at Astrix Security
 - [Ziv Karliner](https://www.linkedin.com/in/ziv-karliner-72629893/) – Co-Founder and CTO at Pillar Security
 - *One speaker to be confirmed*

-### 🎤 Confirmed Lineup

-We're proud to feature speakers from across the Israeli AI and cybersecurity community:

-- Daniel Liezrowice – CEO and Co-Founder at Engineering Software Lab (ESL)
-- Alex Polyakov – Co-Founder and CEO at Adversa AI
-- Vitaly Simonovich – Threat Intelligence Researcher at Cato Networks
-- Itamar Golan – CEO and Co-Founder at Prompt Security
-- Dor Amit – Co-Founder at 10root Cyber Security
-- Elli Shlomo – Head of Security Research at Guardz
-- Ran Dubin – CTO at BUFFERZONE Security and Senior Lecturer at Ariel University
-- Tal Skverer – Head of Research at Astrix Security
-- Ziv Karliner – Co-Founder and CTO at Pillar Security
-- One speaker to be confirmed

 ### 📢 Stay Updated